 The Distinguished University Professor title is awarded permanently to no more than three exceptional faculty per year.

-Department Chair, Chemical and Biomolecular Engineering
+William G. Lowrie Department of Chemical and Biomolecular Engineering

 College of Engineering

 Stuart Cooper is a formidable scientist, leader, teacher and mentor of world acclaim who has, in many ways, served as an inspiration to the fields of biomedical and biological engineering, noted a nominator.
 Known for his immense contributions to fundamental understanding and technological application, Cooper is a true pioneer in the biomaterials field, having broken vital new ground in understanding interactions of polymeric materials with physiological fluids and tissues.

 In addition, Cooper is a consummate scientific mentor who is welcoming and supportive of all ideas and able to stimulate individuals to think creatively.
 His reputation as a teacher and mentor extends to his outstanding graduate students, for whom he has always been readily available, as well as to younger faculty and colleagues in the field.
 He mentored 62 PhD students, many of whom have succeeded at high levels.
 In 2018, he won the College of Engineering Faculty Mentoring Award celebrating these efforts.
 He served as chair of the William G. Lowrie Department of Chemical and Biomolecular Engineering from 2004 to 2014.